Medical examiner rules Epstein death a suicide by hanging

-NEW YORK, N.Y.
-(AP) — Jeffrey Epstein’s prison death has been ruled a suicide by hanging, the medical examiner’s office said Friday.
+NEW YORK (AP) — The New York City medical examiner on Friday ruled Jeffrey Epstein’s death a suicide, confirming after nearly a week of speculation that the financier hanged himself in his jail cell.

-Epstein, 66, was found dead in his cell at the Metropolitan Correctional Center in New York City on Aug.
-10, touching off outrage and disbelief over how such a high-profile prisoner, known for socializing with powerful people including presidents Donald Trump and Bill Clinton, could have gone unwatched.
+Epstein, 66, was found dead at the Metropolitan Correctional Center on Aug.
+10, touching off outrage that such a high-profile prisoner could have gone unwatched.

+Chief Medical Examiner Dr. Barbara Sampson said in a statement that she made the suicide determination “after careful review of all investigative information, including complete autopsy findings.”

-The Bureau of Prisons said Epstein had apparently killed himself, but that didn’t squelch conspiracy theories about his death.
+At the time of Epstein’s death, the Bureau of Prisons said he had apparently killed himself, but that did not squelch conspiracy theories .

+One of Epstein’s lawyers, Marc Fernich, declined to comment.
+An office telephone number for Dr. Michael Baden, the pathologist hired by Epstein’s representatives to observe the autopsy, rang unanswered.

-Epstein, who was charged with sexually abusing numerous underage girls over several years, had been placed on suicide watch last month after he was found on his cell floor on July 23 with bruising on his neck.
+Epstein, who was charged with sexually abusing numerous underage girls over several years, had been placed on suicide watch last month after he was found on his cell floor July 23 with bruises on his neck.

 But multiple people familiar with operations at the jail say he was taken off the watch after about a week and put back in a high-security housing unit where he was less closely monitored, but still supposed to be checked on every 30 minutes.

 Attorney General William Barr says officials have uncovered “serious irregularities” at the jail.
-The FBI and the Justice Department’s inspector general are both investigating Epstein’s death.
+The FBI and the Justice Department’s inspector general are investigating.

-U.S. District Judge Richard Berman, who is in charge of the criminal case against Epstein, asked the jail’s warden this week for answers about the earlier episode, writing in a letter Monday that it had “never been definitively explained.”

-The warden replied that an internal investigation was completed but that he couldn’t provide information because the findings were being incorporated into investigations into Epstein’s death.
+After Epstein’s death, U.S. Attorney Geoffrey Berman said the federal investigation into the allegations against him remains steadfast.

+Some people, including jail staff members who are believed to have information pertinent to the probe into Epstein’s death, have not cooperated with federal investigators and have not yet been interviewed by the FBI, a Justice Department official told The Associated Press.

+The official said the FBI has repeatedly sought interviews with staff members but those interviews are being delayed by union representatives.
+The official was not authorized to discuss the investigation publicly and spoke to the AP on condition of anonymity.

-The Associated Press often does not report details of suicide methods, but has made an exception because Epstein’s cause of death is pertinent to the ongoing investigations.
+The AP often does not report details of suicide methods but has made an exception because Epstein’s cause of death is pertinent to the ongoing investigations.

-The Washington Post and The New York Times reported Thursday that the autopsy revealed that several bones in Epstein’s neck had been broken, leading to speculation his death was a homicide.
+The Washington Post and The New York Times reported Thursday that the autopsy revealed that a bone in Epstein’s neck had been broken, leading to speculation his death was a homicide, though experts said the bone in question often breaks in suicidal hangings.

-Chief Medical Examiner Barbara Sampson issued a statement Thursday in response to those articles, saying: “In all forensic investigations, all information must be synthesized to determine the cause and manner of death.
-Everything must be consistent; no single finding can be evaluated in a vacuum.”
+Autopsy reports are not public records in New York, and the details of the medical examiner’s finding, or the evidence she relied upon, were not immediately available.

+Epstein, 66, was a wealth manager who hobnobbed with the rich, famous and influential, including presidents and a prince.

 The medical examiner’s ruling came a day after two more women sued Jeffrey Epstein’s estate, saying he sexually abused them.